evant/rxloader/README.md

 rxloader
 ========
-Asynchronous operations in Android are very hard to get right do to the Activity lifecycle.
+Asynchronous operations in Android are very hard to get right due to the Activity lifecycle.
 AsyncTasks don't handle any of it making them difficult to use.
 Loaders handle many things for you, but have a clunky api and fall down anytime you want to do anything more complex than loading data immediately when